 The U.S. DOT Volpe Center's infographics tell stories that demonstrate the real-world impacts of our work to advance transportation innovation for the public good.

 Resiliency of the Global Positioning System (GPS)

 In support of and collaboration with the U.S. DOT Office of the Assistant Secretary for Research and Technology and the U.S. Space Force’s Space and Missile Systems Command, the U.S. DOT Volpe Center conducted demonstrations of GPS backup/complementary position, navigation, and timing (PNT) vendor technologies that might provide a backup in the event of a GPS outage or disruption.

 View the infographic to learn more about the demonstrated GPS backup technologies.

 The Track Inspection and Maintenance Process

-The Federal Railroad Administration asked a team of U.S. DOT Volpe Center human factors experts to research visual and automation-aided rail inspection processes.
-By identifying ways to address contributing factors from scenarios that could lead to accidents, the Volpe Center developed recommendations railroads can use to assess and strengthen their current inspection processes and safety measures.
+FRA asked a team of U.S. DOT Volpe Center human factors experts to research visual and automation-aided rail inspection processes.
+By identifying ways to address contributing factors from scenarios that could lead to accidents, the U.S. DOT Volpe Center developed recommendations railroads can use to assess and strengthen their current inspection processes and safety measures.

 View the infographic to understand how automation will impact the safety and effectiveness of railroad operations across the United States.

 Assessing the Safety of Automated Transit Buses

-The Federal Transit Administration (FTA) asked the U.S. DOT Volpe Center to study the feasibility of transferring automation systems that are currently available for light-duty vehicles and commercial trucks to transit buses.
+FTA asked the U.S. DOT Volpe Center to study the feasibility of transferring automation systems that are currently available for light-duty vehicles and commercial trucks to transit buses.
 U.S. DOT Volpe Center systems engineering experts identified potential hazards and safety measures unique to the safe deployment of these technologies in transit bus applications.